DoubleCiti/mongodb-migrations/README.md

 3. in `20160320145400_description.py` create a class named `Migration` and extends `BaseMigration`
 4. implement `upgrade` method
 5. use cli `mongodb-migrate` to run migrations
+6. `metastore` is an optional parameter of collection name where it stores the previous migrations

 If you don't wish to use the CLI, you can override the MigrationManager -> create_config and then call MigrationManager -> run.
 Example execution: